shadowsocks/shadowsocks-rust/README.md

 cargo build
 ```

-Then `sslocal` and `ssserver` will appear in `./target`, it works similarly as the two binaries of
+Then `sslocal` and `ssserver` will appear in `./target`, it works similarly as the two binaries in
-the official shadowsocks' implementation.
+the official ShadowSocks' implementation.

 Enable more crypto algorithms by passing the name `cipher-[name]` via command line argument `--features`